julien-bernard-dev/poc-js-collab/server/README.md

 - mongoose: mongoDB abstract modeling for nodejs
 - nodemon: to restart the server when changes occur.

-To run the application, enter the commande node index.js, at project root folder.
+To run the application, enter the commande node index.js, at project root folder
+(or **npx nodemon index.js**, to lazy reload server when changes occur un JS sources)
 The app tries to connect to a mongodb local server, on a "collab" database, on 27017 port.